asterics/AsTeRICS-Grid/docs/documentation_user/04_input_options.md

 *Mouse/Touch input* has the following options:

 * **Select with mouse click (or tap)**: if checked, elements can be selected by a simple mouse click or tap on a touchscreen
+* **Select with double click (or tap)**: if checked, elements can be selected by a double mouse click or tap on a touchscreen
 * **Enable hovering**: enables hovering where elements are selected by moving the mouse on the element (=hovering) and waiting for some time.
 Hovering also works on touchscreens where the finger is held on an element for some time.
   * **Hover time**: time in milliseconds to wait until a hovered element is selected.
 The value `0` means that the hovered element is never selected.
   * **Hide cursor**: if checked the cursor is hidden and not visible while hovering above elements.
 This can be useful e.g. for eye-tracking where the cursor may be distracting.
   * **Read out active element**: if checked the label of the hovered element is directly read out if the active element has changed
   * **Disable hover pane**: Normally (without activating this option) it is possible to continue hovering after navigation to another grid without lifting the finger (on a touchscreen).
 Technically this function is implented by a global invisible hover pane., normally for hovering a global invisible hover pane is inserted.
 However this hover pane can cause problems in combination with a software controlled mouse cursor (emulated software mouse), because click actions may not reach the actual elements.
 In this case it might be useful / necessary to activate the function *Disable hover pane*.

+In Advanced Settings there is the additional option "*Directly select element on pressing mouse button (not waiting for complete click)*".
+If it is enabled, the element is selected when pressing the mouse button, not when releasing the mouse button (which is default).
+This can make sense when using AsTeRICS Grid with an eyetracker and an additional button for clicking / selecting.
+Since the mouse controlled via an eyetracker always moves a little bit, in default mode it can happen that instead of selecting an element, the image of an element is dragged.
+This can be prevented if the selection of the element is done directly at pressing the mouse button.

 ### Scanning